Paradoxxs/Gitbook/forensics/windows/program-and-file-execution.md

 ## Jump List

 With windows 7 Microsoft introduced the jump list.
 Which track the recent files opened by that application.
-The files inside the AutomaticDestinations are database folders.
+The files inside the AutomaticDestinations folder are databases of shell items.
+Because it an database file deleting the entries from the database is difficult.
 The naming convention of jump list files is {AppID}.AutomaticDestinations-ms.

 Where each version of an application have it own app id.
 [EZJumpList](https://dfir.to/EZJumpList) host a list of the common application and version and its corresponding app id.

+There are also custom destinations which are an optional feature developer can enable for their application.
+What it records is up to the developer.
+They follow the same naming convention as AutomaticDestination with {AppID}.CustomDestinations-ms. e.g. Firefox custom entries tracks new tabs, opening of browser, if the user was private browsing, sites.

 **Analysis**